mleverance/sc_shell_lessons/01-shell-basics.md

 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

-### Is it difficult?
+## Is it difficult?

 It is a different model of interacting than a GUI, and that will take some effort - and some time - to learn.
 A GUI presents you with choices and you select one.
 With a **command line interface** (CLI) the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
 They are not presented to you so you must learn a few, like learning some vocabulary in a new language.
 But a small number of commands gets you a long way, and we'll cover those essential few today.

+### Activity
+Answer some questions
+- Where are some places you'll encounter a command line interface?
+Using the etherpad, enter answers for these:
+- Advantages/disadvantages of CLI
+- Advantages/disadvantages of GUI

 ### Flexibility and automation